General-law municipality: Michigan

 In Michigan, villages can be general-law villages, governed under the General Law Village Act (Act 3 of 1895), or home-rule villages having charters.

 Minnesota

 In Minnesota, cities are either statutory cities or home rule charter cities.
 Statutory cities may select from three forms of organization, although one form is available only to statutory cities having populations above 1,000.
 Statutory cities are run according to rules laid down in Chapter 412 of the Minnesota Statutes.

 Texas

 In Texas, only cities of more than 5,000 inhabitants may become, upon voter approval of a city charter, home-rule cities; the rest must be general-law cities.
 General-law cities have only those powers that state law expressly or implicitly authorizes.
 By contrast, home-rule cities may assume any power not prohibited by the state constitution or state laws.
 General-law municipalities are classified by population as type A, B, or C, with different options for their forms of government.
+In the event a home-rule city's population falls below 5,000, it may retain home rule status.